 Braids start to itch for 3 main reasons.
 Knowing which of these reasons apply to you can help you resolve the issue.

 Braids that are too tight will start to irritate the scalp.
-Braids should not hurt after they have been done, if they do hurt, that means that they have been braided too tightly or there has been too much extension added to them.
+Braids should not hurt after they have been done.
+If they do hurt, that means that they have been braided too tightly or there has been too much extension added to them.

 Excessive pulling on the scalp can cause soreness on the scalp, raised bumps, and itchiness.
-Overtime, excessive pulling on the scalp can cause traction alopecia.
+Over time, excessive pulling on the scalp can cause traction alopecia.
 Constantly pulling on the hair ultimately damages the root which can lead to permanent hair loss.
-It is a process that takes years, so usually people are unaware of how constant tugging affects the hair until it is too late.
+It is a process that takes years, so people are usually unaware of how constant tugging affects the hair until it is too late.

 How to Prevent Tightness

 If you are getting your braids done by a stylist, be open and let them know that you don’t want them too tight.
 If they braided too tightly, ask them to loosen the braids.
-It is better to deal with the problem before it gets bigger and not after.
+It is better to deal with the problem before it gets worse and not after.